IreStridori/prima_prova/README.md

 ## **2. System design**
 In this repository you will find these files:
+- `CRCcards.xlsx`    <- Class-Responsibility-Collaborator cards
+- `README.md` 	<- project documentation
+- `UMLdiagram.pdf`	<- UML diagram
-- `classes.py`  ← Python file with the algorithms and database handling
+- `classes.py`  <- Python file with the algorithms and database handling
-- `app.py`      ← Flask backend
+- `app.py`      <- Flask backend
-- `UMLdiagrams.pdf`  ← UML diagrams
-- `CRCcards.xlsx`    ← Class-Responsibility-Collaborator cards
-- 5 html files       ← HTML templates for the web interface
+- 5 html files       <- HTML templates for the web interface
-- `example.FASTA`    ← Example FASTA file for testing
+- `example.FASTA`    <- Example FASTA file for testing

 ### **Web Interface structure**
 The things you should have in your folder when running the Web interface